-PruittHealth - Citrus Hills, LLC (CON application #10720), also referenced as PruittHealth or the applicant is a newly formed Florida entity, proposing the transfer of CON #10615 from PruittHealth - Citrus County, LLC which was approved to establish a new 93-bed community nursing home in Subdistrict 3-5 (Citrus County).
-PruittHealth maintains that there are no other changes to the proposal sought via this transfer CON application.
-The facility will be located at 555 W. Norvell Bryant Highway, Lecanto, Florida 34461.
-The site was acquired in October of 2021.
+PruittHealth - 4-3, LLC (CON application #10721), also referenced as PruittHealth 4-3, or the applicant is a newly formed Florida entity that proposes the transfer of the combination of CON #10583P and #10616 from PruittHealth - St. Johns County, LLC which was approved via Exemption #200004 to establish a new 120-bed community nursing home in District 4, Subdistrict 3 (St. Johns County and the southeastern portion of Duval County).
+The applicant maintains that there are no other changes to the proposal sought via this transfer CON application.